juanfem/WeTest/README.md

-WeTest
+WeTest - ESS version
 ======

-Tests automation utility for EPICS.
+Tests automation utility for EPICS7.

 WeTest reads YAML files describing tests targeting EPICS PV, executes these tests in CLI with or without a GUI,